DSCI-310/DSCI-310-Group-1/README.md

 We performed a 80-20 split on the dataset and trained a multi-variable least-square regression model on the training data with the 9 features we selected for the model.
 The simplest method of doing least squares regression is Ridge Regression, which is functionally similar to Linear Regression, but better at avoiding unexpected coefficients.

 We test the model with cross validation and get an average cv-score of -4.61, which means an error of 4.61 and a final RMSE error of 3.83.
-As the final grade 'G3' is in a 20 point scale, we find that an error of 3.83 roughly equates to ann average of a 19.15 percent difference between your predicted grade and the actual grade.
+As the final grade `G3` is in a 20 point scale, we find that an error of 3.83 roughly equates to an average of a 19.15 percent difference between your predicted grade and the actual grade.
+In other words, your actual grade may be about a letter grade off of what it actually is.
+As such, we see that there is clear difficulty in trying to predict student grades using mostly demographic features.